6 Sparkling Ways to Ring in the New Year With Your Dog

 Dog-Friendly Treats and Mocktails

 New Year’s celebrations need lots of tasty treats and cocktails.
 Don’t leave your pets out of the deliciousness.
-Whip up a batch of dog-friendly treats.
-They can be as simple as a cup of frozen Greek yogurt or a “mocktail” of a little Parmesan cheese sprinkled in your pet’s water.
+Whip up a batch of dog-friendly treats like these festive Orange Carob Dog Treats.
+Cut your treats using festive cookie cutters to celebrate the big day including party hats, noise makers, glasses of champagne, and more.
+You can even decorate your pup’s treats with dog-friendly icing for the Instagram-worthy snack picture.
+If you prefer a simpler, more minimalistic approach, you can make your dog something as simple as a cup of frozen Greek yogurt or a “mocktail” of a little Parmesan cheese sprinkled in your pet’s water.

 Craft Pet-Approved Party Hats

 Whip up a festive hat (like these mini top hats) to bedazzle your dog.
-Take tons of social media worthy pics of your pets in cute party hats.
+Take tons of social media-worthy pics of your pets in cute party hats.
 Or, if your dog isn’t the hat-wearing type, a festive collar looks just as cute and can be more comfortable for some pets.
 Think sequins!
+Think fedoras and feathers.
+Think FABULOUS like this hat from Chewy.
+Pick up a sparkly and eye-catching bandana to give your dog a little bling this New Year’s Eve.
+You can choose one that announces the year to come or stick with a more generic message like ‘Happy New Year’ that can be used year after year.

 Make NY Resolutions for You and Your Dog to Do Together

-Trying to get fit in 2016?
+Sat around and binged watched Tiger King and Schitt’s Creek this year?
+Need to work off the COVID-19 (and we’re not talking about the virus)?
+Want to make 2022 the year you get fit?
 Sign up for a new dog sport like agility for the two of you to get in shape together.
 Commit to a daily walk or a weekly adventure like testing out new hiking spots.
-You’ll be more likely to stick to your resolutions if your best bud is involved.
+You’ll be more likely to stick to your resolutions if your best bud is involved, and you can do all of those things relatively safe and physically distanced.
+Besides, it’s more fun with them anyway.

 Kiss Your Pup at Midnight